s3434434/SmartPlant/README.md

 	[Post]
 	/api/account/register
 	Takes in param matching UserRegistrationDto.cs
-	(Email, password, confirmation password) -- ToDo send Email confirmation? password length must be 3 char - changable in startup.cs line 42-46
+	(Email, password, confirmation password)
+	password length must be 3 char - changable in startup.cs line 42-46

-	**WARNING - THIS ACTUALLY SENDS A CONFIRMATION EMAIL LINK TO THE INPUTTED EMAIL** Currently, the token is also sent back in the response body, for easier copy/paste testing
+	**WARNING - THIS ACTUALLY SENDS A CONFIRMATION EMAIL LINK TO THE INPUTTED EMAIL** Currently the token is also sent back in the response body, for easier copy/paste testing

 	[Get]